The Vancouver City Planning Commission has 13 voting members and 5 liaison members:

 Role of Staff Liaison

-The Guidelines for Civic Agencies (pdf) outlines the primary roles of Staff Liaisons appointed to advisory committees as follows:
+The Guidelines for Advisory Bodies (pdf) outlines the primary roles of staff liaisons appointed to advisory committees as follows:

 - Act as non-voting liaisons to advisory committees